 Positive conflict resolution

-Not agreeing should not be seen as negative.
+Disagreement should not be seen negatively.
 We are all different and may have different points of view about how things should be done.
-This is actually the biggest strength of the idea of making people perform together and having a diverse team with various backgrounds is a great advantage for a company.
+This is the biggest benefit of making people collaborate and having a diverse team with various backgrounds.
 Raising ideas and issues can actually help a project to evolve and succeed even more.
 Obviously, this has to be done in a constructive and positive manner.

 How to make this concept work?